shane-baker-oropeza/The-Helpdesk-Deception-11-08-25/README.md

 <img width="647" height="168" alt="image" src="https://github.com/user-attachments/assets/f8712f19-b257-471d-a4b7-9a68d2c9e203" />

-- Throughout the threat hunt, the table `DeviceProcessEvents` was very key in order to examine the logs.
+- I used the table `DeviceProcessEvents` in order to examine the logs.

-- For Flag 1, we're looking at Initial Execution Detection
+- For Flag 1 I was looking for the earliest anomalous execution.

-- When I read what to hunt and saw 'script', the first thing that came to mind was PowerShell and Command Prompt.
-Further on, the question asked
+- When I read atypical script or interactive command activity, I started to think about Powershell.

 `"What was the first CLI (command line interface) parameter name used during the execution of the suspicious program?"`